emrgnt-cmplxty/fermi/docs/docs/2.develop/quickstart.md

 ---

-## Interacting With Hello Axion
+## Interacting With Hello Fermi

 Once the app starts you will see the screen bellow.
-Now go ahead and sign in with your Axion account.
+Now go ahead and sign in with your Fermi account.
 If you don't have one, you will be able to create one in the moment.

 ![img](/docs/assets/examples/hello-near.png)
-*Frontend of Hello Axion*
+*Frontend of Hello Fermi*

-Once logged in, change the greeting and see how our Hello Axion app greets you!
+Once logged in, change the greeting and see how our Hello Fermi app greets you!

 ---